apache/arrow/docs/source/java/install.rst

     </project>

 A bill of materials (BOM) module has been provided to simplify adding Arrow modules.
-This eliminates the needed to specify the version for every module.
+This eliminates the need to specify the version for every module.
 An alternative to the above would be:

 .. code-block:: xml